-- Support a robust valued-added manufacturing sector capable of driving and responding to market demand - Accelerate the adoption of existing and emerging wood-based products and building systems - Advance innovative wood use and building systems - Position B.C. as a world leader in sustainable and innovative wood-based products and building systems in design, production, and application
+- Supporting a robust valued-added manufacturing sector capable of driving and responding to market demand - Accelerating the adoption of existing and emerging wood-based products and building systems - Advancing innovative wood use and building systems - Positioning B.C. as a world leader in sustainable and innovative wood-based products and building systems in design, production, and application

 The activities of the Wood First program are delivered primarily by third-party organizations under a cost-sharing framework that relies partially on contributions from industry.
 Organizations receive funding from FII through an annual competitive Call for Proposals.
 Learn more about applying for funding through the Wood First program by visiting bcfii.ca.

 FII has separate strategies and investment plans for its Market Outreach, Market Initiatives and Wood First Programs.
-This Wood First Investment Plan for 2023/24 summarizes the activities and areas where FII places the highest priority for Wood First investments in 2023/24 in alignment with the Wood First Program 2023-2026 Strategy.
+This 2024-25 Wood First Investment Plan summarizes the activities and areas where FII places the highest priority for Wood First investments in 2024/25 in alignment with the Wood First Program 2023-2026 Strategy.

-3.1 WOOD FIRST PROGRAM-2023-2026 STRATEGY
+3.1 2023-2026 STRATEGY